Engine Oil Change Service - SAN CARLOS, CA

-For the best protection of your vehicles engine, most auto repair centers and automakers recommend an engine oil change every 3,000 to 5,000 miles.
+Most vehicle manufacturers recommend an engine oil change every 3,000 to 5,000 miles.
 The same mileage in terms of time intervals is an oil change every three to six months.
 It is important for all drivers to note, because the scheduled service for oil changes might look a little different in your owner’s manual.
 For example, many owners’ manuals recommend changing the oil once a year or every 7,500 miles – sometimes higher!
 Why this contradiction you ask?

 Read the fine print, and you will discover that the factory recommended once a year or 7,500 miles oil change is for vehicles that are driven under the normal driving conditions.
 However, what most of us think as "normal" driving conditions are actually "severe" driving conditions.

 Definition of “ Severe” Driving Conditions taken from one owners manual:“Frequent short trips (less than 10 miles, especially during cold weather), stop-and-go city traffic driving, driving in dusty conditions (gravel roads, etc.), and driving at sustained highway speeds during hot weather."